 ZOOM Meetings offer a variety of topics and formats.
 Open Discussions allow informal sharing of experiences and information in an accepting and welcoming environment.
 Meetings also presents an ideal opportunity for individuals who require surgery to learn about and interact with others living with ostomy surgery.
 This experience can dispel misconceptions and myths that may be associated with ostomy and related surgeries.
-Other programs feature presentations by WOCNs, physicians and other healthcare professionals who discuss such topics as physical fitness, nutrition, pain management, social, psychological and sexual concerns, travel tips, surgical alternatives, etc. Our very popular Annual Products Expo, hosts representatives from various manufacturers/distributors to showcase new products and services, discuss and answer questions about their purpose and use, and gain feedback about our personal experiences with these products.
+Other programs feature presentations by WOCNs, physicians and other healthcare professionals who discuss such topics as physical fitness, nutrition, pain management, social, psychological and sexual concerns, travel tips, surgical alternatives, etc. Our very popular Products Presentations, hosted by representatives from various manufacturers/distributors to showcase new products and services, discuss and answer questions about their purpose and use, and gain feedback about our personal experiences with these products.
 The result is a true give-and-take, and a learning experience for all.
 At virtually every meeting, a clinical nurse specialist is available to speak with individuals seeking guidance concerning wound/ostomy issues.